 Liferay Commerce 2.0 is packed with new features to help B2B sellers increase their revenue through more engaging customer experiences.
-Be sure to register for our upcoming webinar if you want to see a full tour of the new features or check out a summary here.
+Watch our on-demand webinar for a full tour of the new features or check out a summary here.

 There are a lot of things to talk about in 2.0 but I want to highlight the one I’m most enthusiastic about: our new sales rep experience.

 First, some context.
 When our team set out to build Liferay Commerce, we knew that we wanted to focus on the needs of B2B e-commerce, rather than trying to cover both B2B and B2C from day one.
 With Liferay’s history of helping customers solve complex, enterprise-level problems in digital experience, it just made sense to bring the lessons we’ve learned into the B2B e-commerce space.

 In our early conversations with customers, one gap we quickly saw was the inability of most commerce platforms to integrate the direct sales team into the digital commerce channel.
 Though end customers were eager for an e-commerce site, many sales teams saw it as competition and were resistant to moving their accounts there.
 I even heard from one director that some end customers would do research on the site but still place orders through their rep because they’d been working with that rep for years and were worried about his commission.